artback/mvp/README.md

 Replace chi router with echo framework since it offer a nicer error handling where the errors are returned and could be handled by a middleware, Or consider passing the errors down by context and resolving in a middleware

 Instead of seperating sql code in a private method and wrap it with error handling, Could let codegenerating generate the functions from sql files and call the generated function directly in the repository wrapper

-Replace authorization:
-Use Casbin authorization for users and roles enforcing, Store username and password in seperate service or database with ids that we can reference in our database

 ## DONE:

 Write a ci/cd pipeline

+Replace authorization:
+Use Casbin authorization for users and roles enforcing, Store username and password in separate service or database with ids that we can reference in our database